Boycott rallies rock Algeria day before presidential poll

 Algeria's powerful military has exercised power from the shadows since independence in 1962, and analysts say commanders are hoping to use the vote to install a "civilian facade".

+Protests have been illegal in Algiers since 2001 and police have only tolerated weekly Hirak protests on Fridays and student marches on Tuesdays.

-Demonstrators opposed to the election also rallied in the provincial cities of Bouira and Constantine, according to social media.
+Demonstrators opposed to the election also rallied in the provincial cities of Bouira, Tizi-Ouzou, Tlemcen and Constantine, according to local media.

 © 2019 AFP